arqex/ors/README.md

 [![npm version](https://badge.fury.io/js/ors.svg)](https://www.npmjs.com/package/ors) [![Build Status](https://secure.travis-ci.org/arqex/ors.svg)](https://secure.travis-ci.org/arqex/ors) [![Coverage Status](https://coveralls.io/repos/github/arqex/ors/badge.svg?branch=master)](https://coveralls.io/github/arqex/ors?branch=master)

-The Observable Regenerating Store is a tree data structure that emits events on updates, even if the change happens in one of the leaves, making easier to thing in a reactive way.
+The Observable Regenerating Store is a tree data structure that emits events when it's updated, even if the change happens in one of the leaves, making easier to think in a reactive way.

 An *ORS* can be read or updated like any JS object:
 ```js